ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 **(NEW) React Client Web Application**
 * A web application dashboard built using React, Typescript, Material UI.
+* NSwagStudio is used to generate TypeScript client code to interact with the API.
+* NSwagStudio file is added to the ClientApp project.

 # Give a star
 :star: If you enjoy this project, or are using this project to start your exciting new project, please give it a star.
 Thanks! :star: